The best new hotels in Melbourne

 The Next Hotel is a linchpin in the 80 Collins hospitality precinct.
 It’s tailor-made for a luxury escape.
 The hotel’s elegantly understated design morphs Melbourne with Manhattan.
 Here, your in-room martini is made from Next’s own in-house aged spirits.
 Then there’s La Madonna, the hotel’s must-visit dining venue, serving Sicilian and Asian-inspired food.
 Outside your door are Nick & Nora’s cocktail bar and farm-to-table dining at Farmer’s Daughters.

 Five-star resort – Melbourne Marriott Hotel Docklands

 The Marriott Hotel Docklands promises luxury resort style for your next staycation.
-Launching in July, it’s the first five-star hotel in New Quay, so you can expect deluxe amenities all the way.
+It’s the first five-star hotel in New Quay, so you can expect deluxe amenities all the way.
 Think French Riviera ambience.
 From the rooftop infinity pool and bar, there are panoramic views across the waterfront.
 In a perfect match, the hotel’s fluid architecture takes its cues from the yachts bobbing in the harbour.
-Reopening soon, check their website and socials for details.

 Sign up to What's On weekly

 Thanks for signing up!

 Melbourne's best cafes that open late